Eurocopter UH-72 Lakota: Design

+The initial model entered service with a traditional tail rotor, 4-blade main rotor, twin engines and a clam shell rear access.
+The B-model uses a 5-bladed rotor and ducted fan tail rotor, and enhanced avionics and engines.

 The UH-72 is designed to take on a range of missions, from general support and medical evacuation (MEDEVAC) to personnel recovery and counter-narcotics operations.
 They are planned to replace the UH-1 and OH-58A/C, which are older light utility helicopters, and supplant other types in domestic use, primarily those in Army National Guard service.
 The UH-72 is being procured as a commercial off-the-shelf (COTS) product, which simplifies logistics support of the fleet.
 EADS NA has teamed with Sikorsky to provide Contractor Logistics Support (CLS) for the UH-72, through its Helicopter Support, Inc. (HSI)/Sikorsky Aerospace Maintenance.
 (SAM) subsidiaries.

 The basic UH-72A is simply a commercial EC145 helicopter that has a US Army color scheme and is fitted with an AN/ARC-231 radio.
 Other than utility transport, the Lakota can be configured for medical evacuation, VIP transport, security and support, and opposing forces training.
 It is described as the best military aircraft in the inventory for domestic operations, used by the Army National Guard for state support, disaster relief, and homeland defense and by non-deployed active units for MEDEVAC and training.
 Compared to the previous UH-1 Huey used in those roles, the twin-engine Lakota flies faster at 145 knot versus 124 knot, has an external hoist system, and has a fully integrated computerized cockpit.
 The Huey has an advantage in the MEDEVAC role, being able to carry three patients compared to the Lakota's two-patient load, but an average evacuation typically deals with two or fewer patients.
 The Security & Support Mission Equipment Package (S&S MEP) equipped on the UH-72A allows for homeland security, counter-drug, and border patrol missions to be performed.
 This package includes an electro-optical/infrared sensor and laser pointer turret, moving map system and touch-screen displays, video management system, digital video recorded and datalink, searchlight, and rescue hoist from the MEDEVAC package.

+The upgraded UH-72B model, which harnessed improvements in the mainstream civilian model, featured a number of changes such as a fenestron tail rotor (ducted fan), more powerful engines, FADEC, and enhanced avionics.
+The B model has a fully automated FADEC for engine control, which reduces the possibility of a hot start.